 You can not access your superannuation until you reach retirement age.
-Make sure you do not use use the funds for personal use.
+Make sure you do not use the funds for personal use.
 Not even for 1 day.
 Using your SMSF funds for personal use can get you a jail sentence, a fine and your assets frozen.
 Check out the ATO website to see when you can access your super.

 All SMSF accounts and transactions must be kept totally separate from your personal accounts.
 So you need to set up dedicated SMSF accounts for banking, crypto, share trading accounts etc. Mixing funds with personal accounts could end you up with a hefty fine from the government.
 So make sure you check with us if you are unsure.

+We use data feeds to simplify the process and reduce costs for you.
+We use supported providers to ensure the data feeds work smoothly and reporting satisfies auditor requirements.
+Please ensure you are familiar with the supported providers you can use in conjunction with our services.
 You are also required to provide “read only” access to SMSF accounts via API or data feed where available.
 This means less work for you at tax time.

-Our $150 per month accounting fees cover the tax returns, audits and compliance on up to 100 non-bank transactions within the fund per financial year.
+Our $150 per month accounting fees cover the tax returns, audits and compliance on up to 400 non-bank transactions within the fund per financial year.
 This is more than enough for the vast majority of clients.
 Additional transactions will be charged at $4.40 per transaction.